Frequently Asked Questions

 Legal Framework for Hong Kong-Related Sanctions

 The Hong Kong-Related Sanctions program represents the implementation of multiple legal authorities.
 Some of these authorities are in the form of an executive order issued by the President.
 Other authorities are public laws (statutes) passed by The Congress.
-These authorities are further codified by OFAC in its regulations which are published the Code of Federal Regulations (CFR).
+These authorities are further codified by OFAC in its regulations which are published in the Code of Federal Regulations (CFR).
+Modifications to these regulations are posted in the Federal Register.

 - 13936 The President’s Executive Order on Hong Kong Normalization (Effective Date - July 14, 2020)